rhigham-scwx/shikari/abstracts/business-email-compromise.md

 ## Analytics

+### Analytic 1 - Email Forwarding Rules - Existing Forwarding Rules
+- Look for email forwarding rules using MS Graph API
+- Cross reference the domains in the forwarding rules with tools like Domain Tools

-### Analytic 1 - Email Forwarding Rules - New Forwarding Rules
+### Analytic 2 - Email Forwarding Rules - New Forwarding Rules
+- Look for Email Forwarding rules set in office activity logs
+- Cross reference the email domains in the forwarding rules with tools like Domain Tools
+- Disregard known good domains
+- Look for rules that forward email to a suspicious/anomalous external email (exfil)
+- Look for rules that forward email to an odd folder (staging)
+- Look for rules that block or hide emails. e.g. prevent reporting suspicious email, signin from new device alerts, etc
+- Look at mailbox logins from suspicious IP addresses

 Pseudocode

 `Operations, UserID, Paramters{}.Name, Paramters{}.Value Operations = New-InboxRule OR New-TransportRule`

-* Disregard known good domains
-* Look for rules that forward email to a suspicious/anomalous external email (exfil)
-* Look for rules that forward email to an odd folder (staging)
-* Look for rules that block or hide emails. e.g. prevent reporting suspicious email, signin from new device alerts, etc
-* UpdateInboxRules

-### Analytic 2 - Email Forwarding Rules - Modify Existing Forwarding Rules
+### Analytic 3 - Email Forwarding Rules - Modify Existing Forwarding Rules
 Pseudocode
 `Operations, UserID, Paramters{}.Name, Paramters{}.Value Operations = New-InboxRule OR New-TransportRule`